SirCabirus/Atommaster/README.md

 - A reflection is marked with R
 - The entrance and exit of a beam is marked with two marbles of the same color.

+People who find it difficult to distinguish different shades of color can change the display mode of the beam passes before starting the game by pressing the B key.

 The cursor (the blue question mark) is moved with the cursor keys left and right on the query fields to move around the game field.